Table of Contents

 • While the dough is baking, add the heavy cream to a small mixing bowl.
 Beat with an electric mixer, on high speed, until soft peaks form.

-• Split the warm biscuits in half and fill with cream and berries.
+• Split the biscuits in half and fill with cream and berries.
 Top with cream and berries as well.
 Enjoy!

 Nutrition